ikr6344/BlockChain/README.md

 ### What is a Blockchain?

 <p align="justify">Blockchain technology is a distributed, decentralized digital ledger that enables safe, transparent transaction recording and verification by numerous parties.
 It was initially presented as the core technology of the well-known cryptocurrency Bitcoin.
 Its promise goes far beyond virtual currency, though.
 A blockchain is fundamentally made up of a series of blocks, each of which has a list of transactions on it.
 Cryptographic methods are used to connect these blocks, resulting in an unchangeable and impenetrable record of every transaction.
 Because of its decentralized structure, transactions may be verified and validated without the need of a central authority like a bank or government.</p>

+### What is a Supply Chain?

+<p align="justify">The network of all the people, companies, assets, processes, and technological advancements involved in developing and providing a good or service from suppliers to consumers is known as a supply chain.
+It includes every step of the process, from locating raw materials to shipping the finished good to the customer.
+While minimizing costs, efficient supply chain management guarantees that the appropriate product is delivered at the right time, in the right amount, and in the desired quality.
+Businesses must manage this intricate worldwide network of distributors, manufacturers, suppliers, and shipping companies in order to satisfy consumer needs and stay competitive.</p>